opalj/JCG/lambda_expressions/README.md

   - ExpressionPrinter
 5. Method reference to a method of an arbitrary object of particular type used as input.
   - ExpressionPrinter$ExpressionStringifier
-6. Method reference of a static method
+6. Method reference of a static method of a class
-  - TODO
+  - ExpressionPrinter
 7. Method reference of a constructor
-  - TODO
+  - ExpressionPrinter